 Meet our Volunteer Board of Directors

-Brandon Follett is a community member who has been involved with TCFM since the very beginning and served as the first market manager.
+Brandon has been involved with TCFM since the very beginning and served as the first market manager in 2010.
 With a background in marketing and a keen vision for developing strategic growth, Brandon cultivated relationships with vendors, sponsors, city and county personnel, and community members to help establish the market.
-In 2012, after completing his MBA, Brandon became a member of the TCFM Board of Directors, where he serves as treasurer.
-Professionally, Brandon works in international sales for Hilmar Cheese.
-He is proud to have instilled a love for spending time at the market in his two young children and focuses on enriching children’s lives through happy and safe environments.
+In 2012, after completing his MBA, Brandon became a member of the TCFM Board of Directors, where he served as treasurer for 5 years before assuming the role of President.
+Professionally, Brandon works in Sales for Hilmar Cheese.
+He is proud to have instilled a love for the market in his three young children and focuses on creating a fun and safe environment for families.

-George Kapor operates a small farm outside of Turlock called Pageo Lavender Farm.
+George and his wife Patty operate a small farm between Turlock and Hilmar called Pageo Lavender Farm.
 He has been involved with TCFM since it was first organized in 2010 and is a weekly vendor at this market as well as the Modesto Certified Farmers Market.
 George has been on the board of TCFM since it began in 2010 and brings a strong vendor perspective.
 George has been instrumental in helping build a local, sustainable, and community-based farmers’ market.

 Anne Picirillo is the owner-operator of Athena’s Gift Extra Virgin Olive Oil, which offers locally grown and pressed extra virgin olive oil.
 She has farmed olive trees in Gustine since 2004.
 Anne has been a vendor since the inception of TCFM and is a charter board member who also serves on the board of the Merced Certified Farmers Market.
 She is extremely proud of what TCFM has become and brings an important perspective, as well as dedication, for locally grown and produced goods at farmers’ markets.